OpenCS-ontology/topical-classifier-elastic/README.md

 7. Build a new index.
 You can see our notebook `loading_data_and_building_index.py` to see a demo.

 8. Make queries containing requested articles to get rankings of the OpenCS ontology concepts.
-Visit `querying_es.ipynb` for a demo.
+Visit `querying_es.ipynb` for a demo of preparing queries, and the `process_files_batch.ipynb` for a demo of classifying a batch of articles (from files).

 ---

-### Configuration - `config.py` file
+## Configuration - `config.py` file

 This file defines some configuration values used in the project.
 Please adjust the values if needed.